-- stay off your leg when possible and keep it up when you’re resting
+- avoid putting weight on your leg where possible, and keep it up when you’re resting

 - put an icepack on the sore area for 20 minutes at a time, using a covered icepack or bag of frozen peas.
-Repeat every two to three hours for up to two to three days
+Repeat every 2 to 3 hours

 - take simple painkillers like paracetamol or anti-inflammatories like ibuprofen.